93951230/focus-emulated/readme.md

 describes the speed in which your focus change.
 The unit is per second.

 When you hold `A` (i.e. focus), the circle shrinks at given `focus_rate_dec` speed, and when you don't focus, the circle resumes size (until maximum given by `focus`) at a given `focus_rate_inc` speed.

+both value is defaulted to 0 if unset, and makes no effect if `foucs` is 0.